2025 Summit: Changing perspectives to provide better support

 • Financing from idea to innovation with David Boisvert (Fondaction) and Hélène Olland (Desjardins Entreprises)

-Two workshops will be held in the morning:
+Two workshops will take place in the morning:

-1. Espace CDPQ's Venture Capital Fundraising Master Class, with Emmanuelle Coppinger, Nicolas Rubbo M.Sc., ASC, C.Dir and Julien Roy
+1. Master class on venture capital fundraising, by Espace CDPQ, with Emmanuelle Coppinger, Nicolas Rubbo, M.Sc., ASC, C.Dir, and Julien Roy

 2. A workshop on the impact of IP on entrepreneurial success with Tiamy Treguer

-Thursday PM theme: The future of support organizations: navigating uncertainty through action
+Thursday afternoon theme: The future of support organizations: navigating uncertainty through action

-The afternoon of February 13 will be an important opportunity to reaffirm that support organizations are here to stay, and that we need to act in motion to generate more economic value for Quebec, for entrepreneurs and for the economy as a whole.
+The afternoon of February 13 will mark an important milestone in reaffirming that support organizations are here to stay, and that we must take action to generate more economic value for Quebec and for entrepreneurs.

 • Navigating uncertainty with Virgile Ollivier (TheConvenors) and Anick Patenaude

-• Rethinking programs to include mental and global health with Farnel Fleurant (Working), Julien Vasseur (La base HEC Montréal) and Florence Guiliani (Université de Sherbrooke)
+• Rethinking programs to include mental and overall health with Farnel Fleurant (Working), Julien Vasseur (La base HEC Montréal), and Florence Guiliani (Université de Sherbrooke)

 • On the move to better support entrepreneurs

-And a closing dialogue by Louis-Félix Binette, with Joyce McLean on the theme "Accompagner dans l'incertitude: devenir antifragile ou disparaître?"
+And a closing dialogue between Louis-Félix Binette and Joyce McLean on the theme "Supporting in uncertainty: become antifragile or disappear?"

-A workshop on practical tools to minimize coaching pain and maximize entrepreneurial happiness with Pierre Rivoire and Jonathan Falardeau.
+A workshop on practical tools to minimize the pain of those who support entrepreneurs and maximize the happiness of entrepreneurs, with Pierre Rivoire and Jonathan Falardeau.

 🔸 Festive dinner